google8e64e43edd78a6cd

 • Expect bleeding and cramping to start within the next 24 hours

-I took the misoprostol 4 hours ago and for the last 2 hours I have been vomiting and have a fever of 101 degrees.
+I took the Step 2 (misoprostol) and I have been vomiting and have a fever of 101 degrees.
 Is something is wrong?

-No. Low grade fever, chills, nausea, vomiting, diarrhea and flu-like symptoms are all side effects of misoprostol and should resolve within 6 hours of using the misoprostol.
-The fevers, chills and cramping caused by misoprostol can be alleviated by using Ibuprofen.
-Contact SHORE Centre for more information on pain and symptom management.
+If it has been less than 24 hours, no. Low grade fever, chills, nausea, vomiting, diarrhea and flu-like symptoms are all side effects of misoprostol and should resolve within 6 hours of using the misoprostol.
+The fevers, chills and cramping caused by misoprostol can be alleviated by using the medication prescribed by your clinician for pain relief.
+Contact us for more information on pain and symptom management if the medication you received is not working as expected.

-I took the misoprostol 6 hours ago and am still having heavy bleeding and passing large blood clots, is this normal?
+I took Step 2 (misoprostol) 6 hours ago and am still having heavy bleeding and passing large blood clots, is this normal?

-I took the misoprostol pills 24 hours ago and I still haven’t had any bleeding.
+I took the Step 2 (misoprostol) pills 24 hours ago and I still haven’t had any bleeding.
 What should I do?

-What do I do if I wasn’t able to take the misoprostol pills as scheduled and it has been 72 hours or more?
+What do I do if I wasn’t able to take Step 2 (misoprostol) as scheduled and it has been over 48 hours?

 The misoprostol should still be used if you have not already started to have cramping and bleeding.
 Mifepristone alone works about 65% of the time.
 Research most strongly supports using misoprostol between 24-48 hours after the Mifepristone.
 Misoprostol also works when it is used earlier or later, and using it late is much more effective than not using it at all.

-Do I have to do the follow up blood work?
+Do I have to do follow up blood work?

 I had my medication abortion 3-5 weeks ago and I’m still bleeding.
 Is that normal?